 I finally bought one for $30, which of course I felt guilty about.
 I put in the batteries and new EMDR CD to go to bed only to find out that the CD is not working properly; the music was not alternating between ears.
 I complained to my husband and he suggested maybe the headphones are not in stereo.
 So he finds me another pair from around the house.
 It worked!!!
 I had to listen to the CD twice but I did fall asleep peacefully.
 When I woke up in the middle of the night and listened to it, and it soothed me again but then I ran into another hurdle…because I was using batteries, the player ran out of power right as I was falling asleep.
 A few days later, I had no more batteries to replace with.
 I kept buying more and more batteries but they ran out so quickly.
 I was so irritated and ready to give up…

 Step 5: Love myself through trial and error!!!
-Give myself permission to feel exasperated and any other negative feelings.
+Give me permission to feel exasperated and any other negative feelings.
 Believe in success.

 So I told myself: That I can work through this.
 I know this will work.
 I have to keep trying.

-So when it comes to positive, healthy, and proactive changes, please try again and again.
+So, when it comes to making positive, healthy, and proactive changes, please try again and again.
 Genuine and sustainable healing takes time.
 Trust the process. ~Debra

-Here is a link to a EMDR CD target for Anxiety: anxietyreleaseapp
+Here is a link to an EMDR CD target for Anxiety: anxietyreleaseapp

-This is not the CD used though I have read and used included CD of Mark Grant’s book: Change Your Brain, Change Your Pain
+The CD in above link is not the one I originally used though I have successfully used the CD included in Mark Grant’s book: Change Your Brain, Change Your Pain

 You can learn more about me and my online services at Wecounsel